robinvanderknaap/iDeal.NET/README.md

       <bankCertificate filename="App_Data\idealsim_bank.cer" />
     </iDeal>

 The merchant id is the unique identifier you received from your iDeal provider(acquirer).
 The acquirer url points to the url of your acquirer which handles all iDeal requests.
 Certificate filename specifies the relative path to the file containing your private key.
 The bank certificate filename points to your public key.
-It's also possible to specifiy a certificate in your certificate store, this is explained below.
+It's also possible to specify a certificate in your certificate store, this is explained below.

 ## Directory request
 In order for customers to make a payment, they first have to choose their bank.
 To retrieve a list of banks (issuers) which consumers can choose from, you have to send a directory request to your iDeal provider (acquirer).
 This is how you send a directory request with iDeal.NET: